-The spacing in between the lower, upper, and the middle band is determined by volatility.
+The spacing between the lower, upper, and middle band is determined by volatility.
 The middle band consists of a 20 period moving average.
 The upper and lower are two standard deviations below and above the moving average in the middle.
 Standard deviation is a statistical measure that offers a great reflection of the price volatility.

 When you see the band widen that simply means that there is volatility at that time.
 When the price moves very little, the band will narrow which means that there is little volatility.

 I prefer to use this trading strategy using the 1 hour or 4 hour time chart.
 You can adjust according to what style of trader you are.
 But the example I will show you will use the 4 hour and 1 hour time chart.

 Before we start looking at the rules of the strategy, let’s take a look at Bollinger bands.
 Let's see what they will look like on a chart if you have never used this type of indicator in the past:

 After examining the picture, it may seem wise to buy every time the price hits the lower band.
 Or, on the other hand, sell every time the price hits the upper band.
 This can technically work but is a risky way of trading using the Bollinger Bands.
 Sometimes strong trends will ride these bands and end up stopping out many unfortunate traders who used that method.
 This is why we are using the RSI indicator to help confirm and trade the “bounce” of an upper or a lower band.
-Also, read about how bankers trade in forex market.
+Also, read about how bankers trade in the forex market.

 The RSI indicator is used in this strategy to see how the currency is weakening or strengthening.
 (Tap here for another RSI trading strategy article).